edhamma/cfitness/main-2.rst

 inhabitants of this planet, the ability to balance mindfulness and concentration is probably unique to humans.

-It is a truism in Buddist theory that concentration alone will never lead to awakening.
+It is a truism in Buddhist theory that concentration alone will never lead to awakening.
 In the Mahasi tradition, monks can wax positively derisive about people who sit around for hours in highly concentrated states but never investigate the objects of attention.
 These theoretical